Bob Craypoe (also known as R. L. Crepeau) is a musician, writer, webmaster, 3D artist, and creator of the Punksters comic strip series.

 - Gary Moore (TS808, TS9, TS10)

 - Carlos Santana (TS9)

 - Steve Vai (TS9DX modified by Robert Keeley)

 - Stevie Ray Vaughan (TS808, TS9, TS10)

-- George Lynch (TS808).
+- George Lynch (TS808)

 As you can see, this pedal has been used by a wide variety of artists from different musical genres.
-I could have added a lot more names, but I think you get the general idea.
+I could have added a lot more names, but I think you get a general idea.
 I wanted you to get a sense of how widely used this pedal is among professional musicians.
 It was also the very first guitar effects pedal I ever purchased.
 So, it has some sentimental value to me as well.